IBM-Cloud/nodejs-data-lake-dashboard/README.md

 # Data Lake Dashboard

-Sample and tutorial that creates interactive dashboards using: Dynamic Dashboard Embedded, Cloud Object Storage, SQL Query, DB2 Warehouse and AppID.
+Sample and tutorial that creates interactive dashboards using: Cognos Dashboard Embedded, Cloud Object Storage, SQL Query, DB2 Warehouse and AppID.
 Not all services are required, see tutorials for possible use cases and guidance.

 ![Application](images/dashboard-chart.png)